 DATE-TIME The current date and time (14 characters in the format YYYYMMDDHHMMSS)

+VIRTEL-VERSION The VIRTEL version number

 xxx-SYMBOL The value of the system symbol xxx (only if SYSPLUS=YES is specified in the VIRTCT).
 Example: SYSNAME-SYMBOL

 len an optional length.
 If specified, the value of the data item will be padded with blanks or truncated on the right to the specified length.